Should Your Child See a Doctor?

 - Small Wild Animal Bites.
 Small animals such as mice, rats, moles, or gophers do not carry rabies.
 Chipmunks, prairie dogs, squirrels and rabbits also do not carry rabies.
 Sometimes, their bites can get infected.

 - Large Pet Animal Bites.
 Most bites from pets are from dogs or cats.
 Bites from other pets such as horses can be handled using this guide.
 Dogs and cats are free of rabies in most cities.
 Stray animals are always at risk for rabies until proven otherwise.
 Cats and dogs that always stay indoors are free of rabies.
 The main risk in pet bites is wound infection, not rabies.
 Cat bites become infected more often than dog bites.
 Cat scratches can get infected just like a bite because cats lick their claws.

 - Small Indoor Pet Animal Bites.
 Small indoor pets are at no risk for rabies.
 Examples of these pets are gerbils, hamsters, guinea pigs, or mice.
 Tiny puncture wounds from these small animals also don't need to be seen.
 They carry a small risk for wound infections.

 - Human Bites.
 Most human bites occur during fights, especially in teenagers.
 Sometimes a fist is cut when it strikes a tooth.
 Human bites are more likely to become infected than animal bites.
 Bites on the hands are at higher risk.
 Many toddler bites are safe because they don't break the skin.

-- Bat Bites.
+- Bat Bites and Rabies.
 In the U.S., 90% of cases of rabies in humans are caused by bats.
 Bats have spread rabies without a visible bite mark.